RobotLocomotion/pytorch-dense-correspondence/doc/data_processing_single_scene.md

 # Data Pipeline for a Single Scene

 This outlines how to collect and process data for a single scene.
 See [here](dataset_organization.md) for how the dataset is organized.
+The steps here are split across code in two repos.
+- [spartan](https://github.com/RobotLocomotion/spartan) handles the raw data collection and tsdf fusion.
+- pdc handles change detection and rendering.

+## Spartan

-## Capture Raw data with Kuka
+### Capture Raw data with Kuka

 The quick version of raw data collection currently is:

-#### Human-moved objects
+##### Human-moved objects

 1. Start Kuka, run Position control
 2. `kip` (shortcut for Kuka Iiwa Procman) then in procman: